JordonGoodsir/Connect-Four-Terminal-app/README.md

 1. **Custom victory screen**

    Based off which player wins there will be a different victory screen for both.
 The victory screen will contain ASCII art text using the gem 'artii', thus adding authenticity and a satisfaction to winning.

+2. **Automatic victory detection**

+   Based off users moves, the game will detect a victory.
+This will be divided into three variables, horizontal , vertical and diagonal victory.
+The game will constantly cycle thought the board array to see if anyone one of these conditions is met.
+If any of these conditions is met players will be taken to a victory screen.